arbor-sim/arbor/example/generators/readme.md

 Above you can see the definition of `recipe::num_cells()`, which is trivial for this model, which has only once cell.
-The `recipe::get_cell_description(gid)` and `recipe::get_cell_kind(gid)` methods are defined to return a single compartment cell with one synapse, and a `arb::cell_kind::cable1d_neuron` respectively:
+The `recipe::get_cell_description(gid)` and `recipe::get_cell_kind(gid)` methods are defined to return a single compartment cell with one synapse, and a `arb::cell_kind::cable` respectively:

 ```C++
     // Return an arb::cell that describes a single compartment cell with